trisha/genshin-impact-character-tracker/README.md

 # Genshin Impact Character Tracker
-A browser-based app for manually tracking your Genshin Impact characters and their stats, plus for taking notes about your in-game goals, so that you don't have to open the game or find your notes each time.
+A browser-based app for manually tracking your Genshin Impact characters and their stats, and for managing your in-game goals.

 # Purpose
+Whenever I talk about anything related to my characters in Genshin Impact on Reddit or with my friends--such as character builds or team compositions--I find that I oftentimes have to open the game just to see what my character's stats are, the name and level of their weapon they're using, or which artifacts (plus their main- and sub- stats) they have equipped.

+I also keep forgetting if I can use my resin (i.e. Genshion's stamina currency) on artifacts, or whether I should use them on today's ascension domains.
+I also forget which specific artifacts I'm farming for each character (in order to fulfill artifact set bonuses), and whenever I see my domain drops, I have to find my physical list of artifacts so I know whether I'm done running a domain or whether I should continue to do another run.
+And typically, my Genshin Impact notes are scattered, so it takes a while to find the right ones.

+The purpose of this project is to have all your character information stored online, which you can bookmark or keep open in a tab, and which takes less time to load than the actual game itself.
+You can also aggregate your goals in your dashboard so that you can see which daily domains are relevant to your characters' ascensions and weapon ascensions, as well as keep track of which artifacts you have and need for your characters.
+No need to flip through pages of crossed out notes anymore!

 # Exigence
-To create a project for unit 2 in General Assembly's Software Engineering Intensive (GA SEI).
+This app is my unit 2 project for General Assembly's Software Engineering Intensive (GA SEI).
 [Requirements](https://github.com/patricia-pan/project2_ideas) include:
 - Have at least 2 models (more if they make sense) that represents the main functional idea for your app.
 This doesn't include join tables or the user model which should be part of your class's boilerplate code.
 - Include sign up/log in functionality, with hashed passwords & an authorization flow
 - Incorporate at least one API.
 Examples include Yelp, Tumblr, Facebook, and others on Mashape.
 Maybe grab an API from this list of free APIs